• Skip to primary navigation

 Italian hot chocolate ingredients: cocoa powder, dark chocolate, milk, corn starch, sugar.

-• Fresh milk: feel free to use whole or semi-skimmed milk.
+• Milk: I like to use full-fat fresh milk, but feel free to use semi-skimmed milk.

-• Cocoa powder: You can use unsweetened Dutch-process or natural cocoa, both work, I like to use Dutch-process unsweetened cocoa powder.
+• Cocoa powder: You can use unsweetened Dutch-process cocoa powder or natural cocoa, both work well for this recipe.

 thick hot chocolate topped with whipped cream.

-This Italian hot chocolate recipe couldn't be easier and requires basic kitchen tools.
+This Italian hot chocolate recipe couldn't be easier and takes just 10 minutes to prepare.

 Scroll down until the end of the post for the full printable recipe.